OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

 <h1 style="font-size: 24px;">Step #1 -- Decide if you want to do the Project</h1>

 Your first step should be to decide to build this robotic car project.
 Are you working on an AI/AGI project that it could be useful for?
-(Actually, it is probably useful for most projects, including LLMs.)
+(Actually, it is probably useful for most projects, including LLMs.
+Please read above about grounding and about artificial cognition.)
 Do you have an interest in robotics and would like to see an interface to an AI project?

-In terms of monetary cost expect to spend about US$200 on the project (I know the Amazon.com prices are not this high, but shipping to other countries, extra parts from AliExpress, etc will push up the price).
+In terms of monetary cost expect to spend about US$150-$200 on the project (I know the Amazon.com prices are not this high, but shipping to other countries, extra parts from AliExpress, etc will push up the price).
+(If you purchase duplicate parts, which can be useful for troubleshooting, then double the costs.)

 In terms of your required electronics expertise, very little is needed if everything gets assembled correctly and all parts are working.
 If you want to modify the design, if there is more advanced troubleshooting, then of course more is better.

 In terms of your required software expertise, only a minimal amount is needed to make the robot work.
 For example, you need to be comfortable moving around files and running Python code.
 The Arduino IDE and code you can install and copy without great expertise (I will show you how below).
-Of course, if you have the time, you can spend more hours getting more expertise in the Arduino ecosystem.
+Of course, if you have the time, you can spend more hours getting more expertise in the Arduino ecosystem (which involves C/C++ code).
 As well, you will need more expertise in Python if you want to use the robot car for your own research project.

 Do not worry.
-Regardless of your skill level, this manual will gently guide you through the five parts.
+Regardless of your skill level, this manual will gently guide you through the various parts of the project.
 You will accomplish amazing things.
 Have confidence in yourself.
 Have confidence in this manual.
 Have confidence in this project.

 Are you ready?